When people talk about bamboo’s incredible growth, strength, and versatility, they’re often talking about one species: Moso bamboo.

 Cultivating Moso Bamboo

-Attempts to cultivate Moso in the Unites States have proven challenging.
+Attempts to cultivate Moso in the United States have proven challenging.
 The best results have been in the Southeastern states, north of Florida.
 The most successful plants have come from tissue propagation.
 Even so, the small saplings are slow to establish.
 West of the Mississippi, Moso is especially difficult to grow.
 (See below.)
+In Europe, specifically Portugal, I’ve seen some very healthy groves of Moso.

-In many varieties of bamboo, the plant will die after it flowers and goes to seed.
+With many varieties of bamboo, the plant will die after it flowers and goes to seed.
 This is called monocarpic.
 This is NOT the case with Moso.
-Although the vegetative growth will be inhibited for a couple of years while the plants put their energy into flowering.
+Although the vegetative growth will be inhibited for a couple of years, the plants put their energy into flowering.

 Moso Bamboo at Arashiyama, Japan